TheSethRose/X-Pilot/docs/index.md

 ## Available Features in the Free 𝕏 API Plan

-The Free 𝕏 API Plan provides access to a limited subset of Twitter API v2 capabilities:
+The Free 𝕏 API Plan provides access to a limited subset of 𝕏 API v2 capabilities:

 - **Purpose**: For write-only use cases and testing the X API
 - **Rate Limits**: Low rate-limit access to v2 posts and media upload endpoints